-B. Regional Economy, Industry and Business - Hospitality The RSLG supports the implementation of the industry-led Future of Hospitality Roadmap Goals^{ccdv} with a focus on raising the attractiveness of the sector by providing better working conditions, ensuring decent employment practices, and changing the image of the sector to ensure good jobs through HospoCred^{ccxv}.
-Goal 1- Create workable solutions for legacy issues faced by the industry Collaborate with industry, especially small business owners, for bite-sized and right sized workforce support.
-This includes education and development for business owners who are critical to the success of whether someone stays or leaves the hospitality industry.
-Goal 3- Support the development of fit-for-purpose, adequately-funded education and training options that produce ready-to-work, productive, career focused workers Partner with Ringa Hora - WDC to conduct a hospitality skills survey to better understand the skills deficit in the sector and the capability gaps across the industry ecosystem.
-This will provide clear pathways to employment and career progress within the sector.
-Grow productivity by developing core skills and investing in basic customer service skills and core hospitality training programmes to allow job seekers to gain work ready skills to transition into work easily such as the Restaurant Association Hospo Start and promoting Job Ready skills.
-Supporting existing workers and invest in their skills and development for growth within the hospitality workplace through apprenticeships, micro-credentials and Restaurant Association's Springboard employee training program and a wider range of paid pathways into Tourism & Hospitality Medium Term Promoting inclusive employment, creating opportunity through fair and inclusive jobs by establishing the industry as a thriving profession Industry collaboration to set standards in key areas such as business operations, duty of care and employee working conditions and wellbeing.
-Promoting Tāmaki Makaurau as a hospitality destination on the national and international stage as a sustainable thriving and resilient destination for the region's workforce Auckland Council Auckland Unlimited Unite Union Go with Tourism -Industry partnership Restaurant Association of New Zealand - future of hospitality roadmap Ringa Hora WDC Tāmaki 10,000 Tourism Industry Aotearoa careers. • Goal 4 - Bring out the best in the sector Support Hospo Cred accreditation system due for release in June which aims to highlight those businesses that are good employers.
-The RSLG advocates a thriving hospitality sector that offers better working conditions, based on a strong employer duty of care for its service workforce.
-Offer attractive working conditions that ensure workers feel confident and value their work as a short term vocation or a long term career.
-For example, students, holiday visitors and residents.
-Build a professional skills pipeline that attracts and develops local workers and tackles poor perception of industry employment.
-Work with Tāmaki 10,000 to support Māori into good jobs within the sector for our region's Māori workforce.
-The RSLG promotes a hospitality workforce that can share manaakitanga with manuhiri, or guests, while representing this home with heart, soul and mana.
-Short Term Ensure organisations are culturally competent and responsive to tikanga Māori. • Encourage Auckland-based hospitality employers to inspire and up-skill staff through programmes such Tū Mai Ambassador Program to grow cultural competency and engage customers experience in the world, ensuring the region thrives within a sustainable visitor economy.
-Work with Tāmaki 10,000 to support and engage whānau and communities working in hospitality to have good jobs and a meaningful career in the industry.
+B. Regional Economy, Industry and Business - Hospitality

+- The RSLG supports the implementation of the industry-led Future of Hospitality Roadmap Goals^{coll} with a focus on raising the attractiveness of the sector by providing better working conditions, ensuring decent employment practices, and changing the image of the sector to ensure good jobs through HospoCred^{ccoll}. - Goal 1- Create workable solutions for legacy issues faced by the industry - Collaborate with industry, especially small business owners, for bite-sized and right sized workforce support.
+This includes education and development for business owners who are critical to the success of whether someone stays or leaves the hospitality industry. - Goal 3- Support the development of fit-for-purpose, adequatelyfunded education and training options that produce ready-towork, productive, career focused workers - Partner with Ringa Hora WDC to conduct a hospitality skills survey to better understand the skills deficit in the sector and the capability gaps across the industry ecosystem.
+This will provide clear pathways to employment and career progress within the sector. - Grow productivity by developing core skills and investing in basic customer service skills and core hospitality training programmes to allow job seekers to gain work ready skills to transition into work easily such as the Restaurant Association Hospo Start and promoting Job Ready skills. - Supporting existing workers and invest in their skills and development for growth within the hospitality workplace through apprenticeships, micro-credentials and Restaurant Association's Springboard employee training program and a wider range of paid pathways into Tourism & Hospitality - Goal 4 Bring out the best in the sector - Support Hospo Cred accreditation system due for release in June which aims to highlight those businesses that are good employers. - The RSLG advocates a thriving hospitality sector that offers better working conditions, based on a strong employer duty of care for its service workforce. - Offer attractive working conditions that ensure workers feel confident and value their work as a short term vocation or a long term career.
+For example, students, holiday visitors and residents - Build a professional skills pipeline that attracts and develops local workers and tackles poor perception of industry amployment - Work with Tāmaki 10,000 to support Māori into good jobs within the sector for our region's Māori workforce. - The RSLG promotes a hospitality workforce that can share manaakitanga with manuhiri, or guests, while representing this home with heart, soul and mana. - Ensure organisations are culturally competent and responsive to tikanga Māori. - Encourage Auckland-based hospitality employers to inspire and up-skill staff through programmes such Tū Mai Ambassador Program to grow cultural competency and engage customers experience in the world, ensuring the region thrives within a sustainable visitor economy. - Work with Tāmaki 10,000 to support and engage whānau and communities working in hospitality to have good jobs and a meaningful career in the industry.